Skip to main content

 Why Prague?

-Prague is a thriving hub for business, technology, sustainability, and culture—making it an ideal destination for students eager to gain international experience in a dynamic, historic European capital.
+Prague is a centralized city in Europe, with an expanding role in global business.
+It’s a thriving hub for technology, start-ups, manufacturing, and banking—making it an ideal destination for students eager to gain international experience in a dynamic European capital.
 As home to global companies, innovative startups, and influential NGOs, Prague offers exciting opportunities to grow your career in a city known for both tradition and innovation.

 Internship Placement